Category Archives: Queen Victoria’s Household

 In June, it became apparent that Lady Flora, still performing her duties at court, was mortally ill.
 On June 27, 1839, Queen Victoria visited Flora and was horrified by the changes in her appearance.
 Lady Flora died on July 5, 1839, at the age of 33.
 An autopsy carried out according to Lady Flora’s last wishes showed that she died from a cancerous liver tumor.

-In the September 1839 issue of the medical journal The Lancet, Dr. John Fisher Murray wrote an article An Autopsy of a Court Doctor, in which he described a number of other diseases, the symptoms of which were shown in Lady Flora, which Sir James Clark did not take into account upon treating her.
-Despite the fact that Clark was considered incompetent, he remained in royal service.
+In the September 1839 issue of the medical journal The Lancet, Dr. John Fisher Murray wrote an article An Autopsy of a Court Doctor, describing several other diseases, the symptoms of which were shown in Lady Flora, which Sir James Clark did not take into account upon treating her.
+Even though Clark was considered incompetent, he remained in royal service.

 Victoria, Princess Royal with her father Prince Albert, 1841; Credit – Wikipedia